- What is a Bar Chart?

 A bar chart is used for when you have categories of data: Types of movies, music genres, or dog breeds.
 It’s also a good choice when you want to compare things between different groups.
 You could use a bar graph if you want to track change over time as long as the changes are significant (for example, decades or centuries).
 If have continuous data, like people’s weights or IQ scores, a histogram is best.

-A bar graph shows you how different categories of data compare.
+A bar graph compares different categories.
 The bars can be vertical or horizontal.
-It doesn’t matter which type you use — it’s a matter of choice (and perhaps how much room you have on your paper!).
+It doesn’t matter which type you use—it’s a matter of choice (and perhaps how much room you have on your paper!).

 A grouped bar graph is a way to show information about sub-groups of the main categories.

-A stacked bar chart also shows sub-groups, but the sub-groups are displayed on the same bar.
+A stacked bar chart also shows sub-groups, but the sub-groups are stacked on the same bar.

 Each bar shows the total for sub-groups within each individual category.